WarlightProgramming/cslbot/COMMANDS.md

 "!validate\_league THISISWHERETHESHEETIDSHOULDBE"

+Note that you can change the league thread by changing the THREAD command.
+The **OFFSET** is also tracked in the commands sheet to determine from which point to start looking for new orders; in general, you should not edit this unless you want cslbot to go back and reprocess all orders starting from a certain offset.
+Note that the offset is the number of posts that will be skipped, so if you want to start rechecking at the Nth post, you want the offset to be N-1.

+#### LEAGUES

-**LEAGUES**: A comma-separated list of all the leagues tied to this sheet.
+A comma-separated list of all the leagues tied to this sheet.

 *This command does not require a League to be specified*